-A patient can take an active role in their own care in the hospital and at home.
+Parents can take an active role in their child's care while in the hospital and at home.
 It is important to wash hands before and after caring for a wound.
 Hand washing is the best plan to prevent infection.

 How was the wound closed?